Tuesday, July 12, 2011

 Unable to sleep, with my unwritten poems swimming in my head

-To give me company, and came Thangjam Ibopishak,
+To give me company, Thangjam Ibopishak came.

-And his poems; all proud and ready to confess...
+And his poems, all proud and ready to confess...

-And why he can’t buy a decent cloth for her!
+And why can’t he buy decent clothes!

 He said, ‘Very soon, his poems will be in market.’
 And